MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_web.txt

 #. clustered heatmap view of their matrix
 #. clustered similarity matrix of the columns in their original matrix
 #. clustered similarity matrix of the rows in their original matrix

+See `example visualization`_ for an example Clustergrammer visualization page.

 .. _clustergrammer_web_api: